 For those with contacts or glasses, exercise can sometimes prove to be a hassle.
 Intense physical activity can either cause eye irritation in contact lens wearers or can result in broken glasses.
-For those who would like to correct their vision permanently, a surgery called photorefractive keratectomy, PRK,may be an option, according to Mayo Clinic.
-PRK improves your vision and eliminates your need for corrective lenses.
-It is important to understand the healing process and refrain from exercise until cleared by a physician.

-Photorefractive keratectomy is a 10-minute surgical procedure performed by doctors specially trained in eye surgery.
+The Cleveland Clinic notes that photorefractive keratectomy, or PRK, is a laser surgical procedure performed by doctors specially trained in eye surgery.
 The goal of PRK is to eliminate the need for contact lenses or glasses.
 It involves the use of a laser to reshape your cornea, which is the transparent lens that covers your eye.

 You will initially have blurry vision after PRK.
 During the first week, you will begin to notice changes in your vision and should be able to engage in normal activity.
 Over the next couple of months, your vision will begin to improve and you will be required to continue with medications.
 By the 12-month mark, your vision should stabilize and require little care.

 As your eyes repair themselves after surgery, you will be fitted with protective contact lenses that will act as a bandage for your eyes.
 These lenses will remain in place for two to five days.
 Your vision will be blurry for a couple of weeks — you should avoid strenuous exercise after PRK for safety and to help prevent complications.

 Non-contact sports can be resumed as soon as you feel you are ready.
 Rough sports, including football or hockey, should be avoided.
 It is also recommended that you avoid activities that require strong hand-eye coordination, such as tennis or racquetball.